KeepThinkingYX/Xi-Yang/README.md

 > 2022.01.18 Our work "An Empirical Study on the Effect of Quick and Careful Labeling Styles in Image Annotation" will be presented at Graphics Interface (GI) 2022.

 > 2022.01.15 Our work "A Two-step Surface-based 3D Deep Learning Pipeline for Segmentation of Intracranial Aneurysms" will be published in Computational Visual Media (CVMJ).

+> 2021.11.25 Received project support from the "Interdisciplinary Integration and Innovation" project of Jilin University.

 <!--- > 2021.10.04 Our paper "Learning English to Chinese Character: Calligraphic Art Production based on Transformer" is accepted by SIGGRAPH ASIA 2021 Posters. -->